 When it comes to '80s fashion, we have a (surprising) amount to be thankful for.
 While the decade previously hadn't influenced our wardrobes for a long time, in recent years, we've come to the realisation that all the most current trends today are courtesy of the '80s.
 Now, if you're not too familiar with the nuances of this era, there are a few standout looks we're sure you'll recognise: big shoulders, white jeans, underwear as outerwear and oversize jewellery.
 It was the decade of the power dresser but also of punks.
 It gave us Madonna, Sade, Tina Turner and Cher, plus numerous other superstars whose sense of style influences many right now.

 Don't believe us?
-From microtrends (e.g., socks with everything) to tailoring for women, we've found 25 A-list images that prove these '80s fashion looks are as current now as they were then.
+From the fact that Princess Diana's archive is inspiring some of the world's most influential designers to the more basic resurgence in women wearing blazers with jeans again, we've found 36 A-list images that prove these '80s fashion looks are as current now as they were then.
 Keep scrolling to click through our gallery of iconic '80s outfits.

 Style Notes: As if we needed any more proof that Cher is the ultimate style queen, here was the star doing the naked dress before everyone was doing it at the Met Gala (and every other award show going).

-Style Notes: Okay, so the term "structured shoulders" is just another way for us to say "shoulder pads" and attempt to not freak you out… but we've seen a real trend towards this look.
+Style Notes: Okay, so the term "structured shoulders" is just another way for us to say "shoulder pads" and attempt to not freak you out, but we've seen a real trend toward this look.
 Shout-out to Courteney Cox for wearing this on the red carpet pre–Monica Gellar days.

 Style Notes: Avid readers of this site will know that we've already tried out this corset-type look.
 And while Kim Kardashian West has been a major factor as to why it's gotten popular again, we can't deny that Cyndi Lauper may have started the trend.
 Also: those zebra shoes.